-- After four (4) absences, excused or unexcused, you will be withdrawn from the class.
+- After three (3) absences, excused or unexcused, you will be withdrawn from the class.
 Religious holidays and athletic events (with documentation) will be taken into consideration.
-Extreme personal or medical crises will be evaluated on a case-by-case basis and written proof is required. - If you start the class and then decide it is not what you expected, you must do one of the following: - Go to campus and drop the course if it is still in the drop/add period - Go to campus and withdraw from the course - Email me and request a withdrawal
+Extreme personal or medical crises will be evaluated on a case-by-case basis and written proof is required. - If you start the class and then decide it is not what you expected, you must do one of the following: - $\circ~$ Go to campus and drop the course if it is still in the drop/add period - o Go to campus and withdraw from the course - Email me and request a withdrawal

-The official date to request a withdrawal from your instructor in this course is: Friday, April 25th, 2025.
+The official date to request a withdrawal from your instructor in this course is the 46th calendar day:

+Sunday, July 13th, 2025.